 Do you want to wire the money to your friend for the coffee while waiting for the barista to prepare it?
 Using a VPN on an iPhone ensures you won’t risk exposing your banking app’s info on public Wi-Fi.

-Hackers are always on the lookout for vulnerable people online.
-Unsafe public Wi-Fi is one of their easiest entry points.
+Hackers are always on the lookout for people who are exposed online.
+Unsafe public Wi-Fi is one of their favorite hunting grounds.
 The private data shared over public Wi-Fi is often not encrypted, making it easy for bad actors to intercept it.

 VPN services help you establish a safe and secure connection on public Wi-Fi.
 They encrypt your traffic and hide your IP address, which makes it extremely hard for hackers to get any information from you.